 And here’s a peek at the interior of medicine cabinet #2…

 First order of business was to remove the doors, and then remove the mirrors.
 No worries as the mirrors will find a forever home too – not the landfill.
 Once the doors were off, it was time to give this twin set a good cleaning.
-In order to prep them, I used White Lightning, like I’ve done in the past, to give them a through cleaning.
+In order to prep them, I gave them a through cleaning.